jcreinhold/replica/README.txt

 The files included implement the algorithm described in [1].
 Given a set of training images of different contrasts (an atlas), train a random forest regressor to output values of a target contrast.
-Can use single resolution or multiresolution features
-(although the inputs to either pathway are different!)
+Can use single resolution or multiresolution features (although the inputs to either pathway are different!).
+You can generate/see some (very sparse) documentation in the docs/ directory.

+** Note that this package is not actively maintained and has been superseded by the synthit python package located here: https://github.com/jcreinhold/synthit **

-This code has been tested on MATLAB 2017b.
+This code has been tested on MATLAB 2017b and MATLAB 2018a.

 Code Author: Amod Jog (v1)
              Jacob Reinhold (v2) (jacob.reinhold@jhu.edu)